 2. Parameter: Channel EnableTrig1 This variable is used to activate/deactivate the start trigger.
 Possible values: 0 - deactivated, 1 activated.
 SetTrig1Type sets the trigger type.
 Possible values depend on the driver version.
 The numbering scheme of the trigger type is identical to the user interface and starts with zero (0) (number - 1) SetTrig1Value1 configures the threshold of the start trigger.
 The valid range is -10.0 up to 10.0.
 It is interpreted as a voltage range.
 SetTrig1Value2 configures the threshold of the second start trigger.
 The valid range is -10.0 up to 10.0.
 It is interpreted as a voltage range.
 The second threshold is used only if a respective trigger type is used (in example a window trigger).
 Trig1FromStart This specifies if the trigger is activated at the beginning of the measurement or if it has to be activated later.
 If the trigger is not activated at start the stop trigger is activated earliest if the condition of the start trigger becomes true.
 Possible values are 0=deactivated, 1=activated.
 SetTrig1Meas specifies if a measurement has to be run.
 The value is the equivalent of the entry in ~ ~ the dialog box.
-SetTrig1Bit With this variable the signaling of the trigger can be controlled over digital inputs.
+SetTrigIBit With this variable the signaling of the trigger can be controlled over digital inputs.
 If this value is set to zero the signaling is deactivated.
-With a value of 1 it is T 1 D'(C) 1 activated.
-Trig1BitChannel This variable specifies the digital output over which the selected channel is T.: 1D: 1. signaled.
-The maximum number depends on the RogaDAQ16 used Trig1BitLevel To achieve signaling a defined condition is necessary.
-Set the output condition which has to be used $(0-low, 1-high)$ Trig1BitStartLvl which has to be used (0=low 1=high) To ensure a correct signaling it can be necessary to define a start condition which is IngibilstanLvi set at the beginning of the measurement.
-Overwriting of the digital outputs during the measurement is possible at any time $(0=low 1=high)$.
-Stop Trigger Variable Stop Higger Variable 2.
-Parameter: Channel EnableTrig2 With this variable the start trigger is activated/deactivated.
-Possible values are Lindole 111g2 0=deactivated, 1=activated.
+With a value of 1 it is T 1 D'(C) 1 TrigIBitChannel This variable specifies the digital output over which the selected channel is T.: 1D: 1. signaled.
+The maximum number depends on the RogaDAQ16 used IngiBitLevel which has to be used (0-low 1-high) Trig1DitStortI vl To ansure a correct signaling it can be necessary to define a start condition which is IngibilstanLvi set at the beginning of the measurement.
+Overwriting of the digital outputs during set at the beginning of the measurement.
+Over writing of the digital outputs during the measurement is possible at any time $(0-low, 1-high)$ Ston Trigger Variable 1 Parameter: RogaDAO16 Stop Ingger Variable 2 Parameter: Channel EnableTrio2 With this variable the start trigger is activated/deactivated Possible values are Lindole 111g2 0=deactivated, 1=activated.
 SetTrig2Type Here the type of trigger is specified.
 The possible values depend on the respective 8 71 version of the driver.
 The numbering scheme of the trigger type is similar to the one in the user interface and it starts with 0 (number -1).
 SetTrig2Value1 This specifies the threshold of the start trigger.
-The valid range is spread from -10.0 C up to 10.0.
+The valid range is spread from -10.0 - up to 10.0.
 It is interpreted as a voltage.
 SetTrig2Value2 Here the second threshold of the start trigger is specified.
-The valid range is spread - from -10.0 up to 10.0.
+The valid range is spread from -10.0 up to 10.0.
 It is interpreted as a voltage.
 The second threshold value is used only with respective types of trigger (in example a window trigger) Trig2FromStart This specifies if the trigger is activated at the beginning of the measurement or if it has to be activated later.
 If the trigger is not activated at start the stop trigger is activated earliest if the condition of the start trigger becomes true.
 Possible values are 0=deactivated, 1=activated.
 SetTrig2Meas specifies if a measurement has to be run.
 The value is the equivalent of the entry in the dialog box.